 Other sources include menstrual blood, skin, teeth, gut, liver, and brain but we consider them unavailable and impractical to use.
 It is also difficult to maintain sterility when collection is possible, and processing is complicated and expensive.
 Hence, currently they are not useful for stem cell therapy.

 If you’d like to know more benefits of stem cell therapy or if you’d like to know if you are a candidate for the treatment contact ProgenCell Stem Cell Therapies directly at +1(888) 443 6235 or email info@progencell.com.
-We are specialists in different conditions, such as stem cell therapy for autism in Mexico, for diabetes, MS, Parkinson, stem cell therapy for knees, Alzheimer’s, for eyes, stem cell therapy for rheumatoid arthritis, and more.
+We are specialists in different conditions, such as stem cell therapy for autism in Mexico, for diabetes, stem cell treatment for multiple sclerosis, Parkinson, stem cell therapy for anti aging, stem cell therapy for knees, stem cells for COPD, Alzheimer’s, for eyes, stem cell therapy for rheumatoid arthritis, and more.
 Contact us now!

 Sources: